oasis-tcs/openc2-ap-er/oc2edr.md

 Martin Evandt (martifev@ifi.uio.no), [University of Oslo](https://www.uio.no/english/)

 #### Related work:
-This specification replaces or supersedes:
-* Specifications replaced by this specification (include hyperlink, preferably to HTML format)

 This specification is related to:
 * Related specifications (include hyperlink, preferably to HTML format) \
 `(remove "Related work" section or the "replaces" or "related" subsections if no entries)`